 Natural decorations can make your home look really welcoming and really do freshen up your home for fall.
 I love how people decorate their front doors and porches in North America.
 In fact, for years I’ve been working to encourage folks in the UK to decorate their front doors and porches in celebration of seasons other than Christmas!

 A wreath made with autumn leaves, pinecones, berries, feathers or other items from nature can look gorgeous on a front door.
 (The one above were made for me by Green Parlour.)
 Or create a mantle display using autumn flowers and small gourds or squash.
 A few small autumn accents scattered throughout your home can make a big impact.

 This is the perfect time of year to declutter and move on.
 Break the job down into small, manageable chunks (say, room by room or even drawer by drawer if your home is very cluttered).
 Get rid of anything that isn’t beautiful, useful or seriously sentimental.
 You’ll be amazed at the effect it has!

 It’s so satisfying to walk into a clean, well-organised kitchen.
 It makes cooking and baking that much more fun!
 This is a great time of year to sort through your kitchen drawers and get ready for the busy season to come.

 Natural Cleaning Tips To Help Freshen Up Your Home For Fall

-As the season for entertaining approaches, be sure your guest room is tidy and that the bed is changed.
+Now we can finally entertain family and friends again, it is a good idea to be sure your guest room is tidy and that the bed is changed.
 If you don’t have a guest room, invest in a blow up mattress and a nice set of sheets.
 Store them in a cupboard until you need them.